NickCH-K/CVRoller/LayoutInstructions.md

 `file` tells CVRoller to open up an a file of additional CV data and use it for this section.
 All data in the file will be applied to this section, so this requires a separate file containing only data for this section.
 If there is also data for this section specified in the CV-wide data file, both sources of data will be used.

-`type` determines the section type.
-This is useful if you have a theme that refers to different section types, and want multiple sections formatted with the same type.
-By default, `type` is set to the section name.

 `title` is the title of the section, to be printed.
 Similarly, `subtitle` is the subtitle.
 By default, `title` is the section name and subtitle is blank.
 Use `\br` to indicate line breaks, and otherwise use Markdown.

 `format` gives the layout of each item in the section.
 In the data, I have `cite, extra,` and `abstract` attributes for each item.
 The `format` option says how all of these attributes should be arranged into a single entry.
 By default, `format` is either set by theme, or is simply `{raw}` and will list out each of the items given no attribute.
 Use `\br` to indicate line breaks, `{attributename}` to indicate where particular attributes should go, and otherwise use Markdown.